johnkit/truchas-production/doc/notes/linuxInstall.md

 ## Install

-The Windows version of modelbuilder is distributed as a zip file.
+The linux version of modelbuilder is distributed as a tar file that can be extracted to any folder on your system.
-There is no installer program; you only unzip the file to a convenient location in your user area.

-Before running modelbuilder, it is recommended that you also create a projects root folder for modelbuilder projects that you will create.
+The modelbuilder packages are built using CentOS version 7 and has not been tested on many different linux versions.

 ## Run

-The modelbuilder.exe program is in the "bin" subfolder.
-You can create a shortcut to it on your desktop, if desired.
+The modelbuilder executable is in the "bin" subfolder.

-The first time you run modelbuilder.exe, your system might display a blue popup with the title "Windows protected your PC".
-This because our packages are not signed with MicroSoft.
-You can proceed to run modelbuilder by clicking the "More Info" link, which brings up a "Run anyway" button.
+On some systems, including Ubuntu 16.04, you might see an error message on startup like this:

+    error while loading shared libraries: libcrypto.so.10: cannot open shared object file: No such file or directory

+These libraries are not needed to run modelbuilder on the desktop (they are for connecting paraview to remote servers).
+You can workaround this by deleteing or moving the files that match lib/libcrypt*.

 ## Plugin Setup